kevinmildau/specXplore/readme.md

 ### Jupyter Notebook Pre-processing

+Data pre-processing steps and creation of the session data file are described in a tutorialized [jupyter notebook](https://github.com/kevinmildau/specXplore-prototype#jupyter-notebook-pre-processing). for dummy data.
+Following the steps in this jupyter notebook allows the user to create the basic input file required to run an interactive specxplore session.

 ### Dashboard Use

 To start the dashboard, follow the install guidelines above and then proceed to use the following code lines in the terminal: